-Following the closing of our December 2020 initial publicoffering, our board of directors will determine the fair market value of our stock-based awards based on the closing price of our common stock as reported on the date of grant on the Nasdaq Capital Market exchange on which our common stock is traded.
+Following the closing of our December 2020 initial public offering, our board of directors will determine the fair market value of our stock-based awards based on the closing price of our common stock as reported on the date of grant on the Nasdaq Capital Market exchange on which our common stock is traded.

-The intrinsic value of all in the money outstanding options as of December 31, 2020 was approximately \$17.6 million, based on the closing price of our common stock of \$6.90 per share at December 31, 2020, of which approximately \$17.4 million is related to vested options and approximately \$.02 million is related to unvested options.
+The intrinsic value of all in the money outstanding options as of December 31, 2021 was approximately \$2.0 million, based on the closing price of our common stock of \$1.47 per share at December 31, 2021, all of which is related to vested options.